FritsvanLatum/circulation/readme.md

 ## Description

 Tools for printing tickets from pulllists and ID Cards.
 Uses OCLC API's.

-##Conditions

 This applications needs two files with OCLC's wskeys, secrets and ppid's: